vzaidman/pure-stateless/README.md

 Based on [christophehurpeau/react-pure-stateless-component](https://github.com/christophehurpeau/react-pure-stateless-component).
 Thanks :)

 ## Installation
-`npm install pure-stateless -save`
+`npm install pure-stateless --save`

 ## About
-This library allows you to create simple React pure stateless components with a creator function that runs only one.
+This library allows you to create simple React pure stateless components with a creator function that runs only once.

 ```javascript
 const PureStateLessComponent = pureStateless({